Conserving Kestrels

 A newly installed kestrel box. (photo © Ben Conant)

 Under the guidance of Bird Conservation Director Phil Brown and Steve Wheeler, former Bird Conservation Intern Will Stollsteimer developed a habitat model that identified suitable landscapes for breeding kestrels.
 Guided by that model, we then sought out landowner permission to mount nest boxes in priority areas.
 Permission in hand, we turned to the task of nest box construction.

-Thanks to the generous support of community members who contributed to our “Superbowl of Birding” fundraiser in early 2023, we were able to purchase materials for 21 nest boxes.
-In the cold of March, those boxes were constructed in a friend’s barn by a small group of kestrel enthusiasts, including Phil, former and current interns, and dedicated volunteers.
-With the help of another former intern, Mike Valentino, we installed the nest boxes and began our monitoring efforts.
+Thanks to the generous support of community members who contributed to our “Superbowl of Birding” fundraiser, we were able to purchase materials for 21 nest boxes.
+In the cold of March, those boxes were constructed in a friend’s barn by a small group of kestrel enthusiasts, including a number of dedicated volunteers.
+With the help of another former intern, Mike Valentino, we installed the boxes and began our monitoring efforts.
 In the late summer of 2023, we saw the first fruits of everyone’s collective labor: 17 kestrel fledglings — banded as nestlings — left the protection of their nest boxes and burst forth into the wide world.

 An adult kestrel in a nest box, surrounded by fuzzy nestlings. (photo © Phil Brown)